IB or A Level?

 What are the differences between these two qualifications?

 - IB students take six subjects, three at higher level and three at standard level.
 These subjects are studied for two years and are examined at the end of that two-year period.

 - In contrast, A Level students, usually take 3 or 4 subjects and the full two-year course of study is known as the A Level.

 - The IB offers a broader education: there are six subject groupings and students have to take a subject from each of these groups:

-- There are also a number of other requirements which are an integral part of the IB.
+There are also a number of other requirements which are an integral part of the IB.
 Each student prepares a 4000-word essay based on an original piece of research and there is a compulsory Theory of Knowledge course which is also assessed.
 Finally, the IB involves a compulsory programme known as CAS (Creativity, Activity and Service).
-This involves taking part in Creative, Active or Community activities with a reflective writing component at the end.
-It is impossible to be a warded the Diploma without satisfying this component.
+This involves taking part in Creative, Active or Community activities with a reflective writing component.
+It is impossible to be awarded the Diploma without satisfying this component.

 Schools which offer the A Level will, of course include sporting, cultural and volunteering activities within their sixth form curriculum but there is no attempt to integrate these elements in the same way that this has been done with the IB.

 How difficult is the A Level when compared to the IB Diploma?